Meaning (existential)

-Meaning in existentialism is descriptive; therefore it is unlike typical, prescriptive conceptions of "the meaning of life".
+Meaning in existentialism is descriptive regarding "the meaning of life"; therefore it is unlike typical, prescriptive conceptions.
 Due to the methods of existentialism, prescriptive or declarative statements about meaning are unjustified.
 The root of the word "meaning" is "mean", which is the way someone or something is conveyed, interpreted, or represented.

-Each individual has his or her own form of unique perspective; meaning is, therefore, purely subjective.
+Each individual has their own form of unique perspective; meaning is, therefore, purely subjective.
 Meaning is the way something is understood by an individual; in turn, this subjective meaning is also how the individual may identify it.
 Meaning is the personal significance of something physical or abstract.
 This would include the assigning of value(s) to such significance.

 Kierkegaard

 For Kierkegaard, meaning does not equal knowledge, although both are important.
 Meaning, for Kierkegaard, is a lived experience, a quest to find one's values, beliefs, and purpose in a meaningless world.
 As a Christian, Kierkegaard finds his meaning in the Word of God, but for those who are not Christian, Kierkegaard wishes them well in their search.